ShadowRoll/rsschool-cv/cv.md

 - Mail: ilya_rahovich@mail.ru

 ##About me
-    Hi all.
-My name is Ilya Rakhovich.
     I am beginner in this area.
 My goal is to take new knowledge and experience in order to further connect my life with this profession.

 ##Skills
 I have basics knowledges